usekarma/usekarma.dev/content/_index.md

 **Infrastructure as Consequence.**

-Karma is an experimental system for modeling infrastructure as modular, object-oriented components — where each deployment step is shaped by what came before.
+Karma is an experimental open source system for modeling and managing infrastructure as modular, object-oriented components — where each deployment step is shaped by what came before.

-Rather than building environments top-down, Karma encourages config-driven systems that evolve like a graph — each node connected to its lineage, and each step traceable to its origin.
+Rather than building environments top-down, Karma encourages config-driven systems that evolve like a graph — each node connected to its lineage, and each change traceable to its origin.

 ---